2-Ingredient Beermosa

 Another tip Melissa has is to add 1 ounce of orange liqueur to each glass, for a little extra punch.

+• Grand Marnier and Cointreau are two brands for orange liqueur that are considered top-shelf, so if you can afford to splurge on these, you won’t be disappointed.
 Cointreau is clear and based on a neutral spirit, and Grand Marnier is darker in color because it is made with brandy.
-Patron Citronge and Luxardo Triplum are other brands to look out for.
+Patron Citronge and Luxardo Triplum are other top-shelf brands to look out for.

 Brass Monkey beer cocktail

-Never mind if you call this 2-ingredient cocktail a beermosa or a brass monkey — it is delicious either way.
+Never mind if you call this two-ingredient cocktail a Beermosa or a brass monkey — it is delicious either way!

 Orange juice shandy cocktail

-You could also call this cocktail a shandy.
+You could also call the beer mimosa cocktail a shandy.
 Shandies are usually made with a combination of lemonade and beer.

 However, you can have fun with other flavors and mixers as well, as I have done with strawberry lemonade shandies and spiced apple cider shandies.